-Sessions are 3-hours each, from 9am to 12pm, and designed to engage participants through examples and relevant exercises, along with "homework" assignments after Sessions 1 & 2.
+Sessions are 3-hours each, from 9am to 12pm, both in person and online, and designed to engage participants through examples and relevant exercises, along with "homework" assignments after Sessions 1 & 2.
 Participants are encouraged to attend all three sessions that will enable them to gain a broad perspective on compensation.

 Establishing baseline for understanding compensation in the context of Human Resources functionality

 - Aligning compensation with mission, vision, and strategy

 Session 2 -

 Understanding the competitive landscape for compensation, and designing effective base pay programs.